What is Siglio?

 Siglio is an independent press dedicated to publishing uncommon books and editions that live at the intersection of art & literature: inimitable, visionary works by renowned as well as little known artists and writers that defy categories and thoroughly engage a reader’s intellect and imagination.

 Siglio was founded in 2008 in Los Angeles by Lisa Pearson.
-There’s more about Siglio in her essay “On the Small & Contrary,” (originally published in the American Book Review) and in interviews by Steve Heller on IMPRINT, by Thomas Evans (part one and part two) on Artbook.com, and on The Believer Logger.
+There’s more about Siglio in her essay “On the Small & Contrary,” (originally published in the American Book Review) and in interviews by Steve Heller on IMPRINT, by Thomas Evans (part one and part two) on Artbook.com, The Believer Logger, VIDA: Women in the Literary Arts, and in a video about Siglio at the Los Angeles Review of the Books.

 What does “siglio” mean?